WorkPlusFE/cli/README.md

 $ w6s list
 ```

 All official project templates are repos in the [workplus-templates organization](https://github.com/workplus-templates).
-When a new template is added to the organization, you will be able to run workplus start <template-name> <project-name> to use that template.
-You can also run workplus list to see all available official templates.
+When a new template is added to the organization, you will be able to run `w6s clone  <template-name> <project-name>` to use that template.
+You can also run `w6s list` to see all available official templates.

 Current available templates include: